magnesiumlabs/lasco/src/components/aspect-ratio/README.md

 ### Disabled

-If you want, you can easily disable this utility with `$disabled` option.
+If you needed, you can easily disable this utility with `$disabled` option.

 ```scss
 @use "lasco" with (